2014–15 Tulsa Golden Hurricane women's basketball team

-The 2014–15 Tulsa Golden Hurricane women's basketball team will represent the University of Tulsa during the 2014–15 NCAA Division I women's basketball season.
-The season marks the first for the Golden Hurricane as members of the American Athletic Conference.
-The team, coached by head coach Matilda Mossman in her fourth year, plays their home games at the Reynolds Center.
+The 2014–15 Tulsa Golden Hurricane women's basketball team represented the University of Tulsa during the 2014–15 NCAA Division I women's basketball season.
+The season marked the first for the Golden Hurricane as members of the American Athletic Conference.
+The team, coached by head coach Matilda Mossman in her fourth year, played their home games at the Reynolds Center.
 They finished the season 18–14, 12–6 in AAC play to finish in a tie for third place.
 They lost in quarterfinals of the American Athletic women's tournament to Tulane.
-They were invited to the Women's National Invitation Tournament where defeated Missouri State in the first round before losing to Eastern Michigan in the second round.
+They were invited to the Women's National Invitation Tournament, where they defeated Missouri State in the first round before losing to Eastern Michigan in the second round.